Best Welder For Automotive

 There is no single welding process suitable for all automotive needs.
 Some are easier to get started with than others, some are less expensive than others, and some take more time to master.
 The following is an explanation of the different types of welding processes.
 Hopefully this will help you select the best welder for automotive restoration.

-The most common types of welders are Gas, Arc, MIG, and TIG.
+The most common types of welders are Gas, Stick, MIG, and TIG.
 Between these four, the most versatile for all-around automotive use is the MIG welder.
 With a good quality machine, the home hobbyist and classic car enthusiast can repair automotive sheet metal as well as fabricate brackets, repair exhaust systems, and make specialty tools.

 Gas Welding - Pros and Cons